theonize/Currier/Gloss/John/John 10.md

 	~ incidentally, the time of Jesus' conception

+24-33) immediately after asking Jesus if he is the Messiah, He claims his deity and they balk- trying to stone him.

 25) Jesus equates _works_ with _telling_
 We have such a propensity to say things that are not corroborated by our actions.

+34-38) believers are gods in the same way Abraham's offspring are like stars ~ there is a divinity present in the believer that is aloof in others.
+Also, as in Acts 5, he foreshadows the eternal continuity of the Church instantiated through dispersion of power.  i.e. since the Spirit is in all believers the Church goes on in that power.